eitcom/pyEIT/Readme.md

  - distmesh or meshpy (both are optional), it currently has a build-in distmesh2d module
  - tetgen (optional) for generating 3D meshes

-The distribution [Anaconda from continuum](https://www.continuum.io/downloads) is suggested to be used with this package.
+The distribution, [Anaconda from continuum](https://www.continuum.io/downloads), is suggested to be used with this package.

-Currently suppots:
+**Currently suppots:**

  - 2D forward and inverse computing of EIT
  - Reconstruction algorithms : Gauss-Newton solver (JAC), Back-projection (BP), 2D GREIT
  - 2D visualization code